yakworks/gorm-tools/docs/repository/intro.md

 projectService.createNew(params)

 ```
+ or perhaps we would do it with the new Data Services

 ### Using the Repository

 **With this Gorm repository plugin**, we have shaved the yak for you and each domain has a Repository automatically